HencoJoubert/CMPG-323-Project-5-32687230/README.md

 # CMPG-323-Project-5-32687230

-How to use the reprot:
+How to use the report:

 1. Users will launch the Power BI desktop app or open the Power BI Service where the report was published.
 2. There are three pages to naviagte to and from namely: High Level Metrics, Device Monitoring and Device Registration.